giry-dev/mangrove-docs/docs/web-app/trade/common-issues-resolution.md

 * If you have unticked the "allow infinite approval" on Mangrove app, "Use default" will give you the maximum amount available in your wallet based on what you've keyed in.
 That amount differs **whether you are executing a market order or a limit order**.

-**Example**
+**Example (no infinite approval)**

-* Market order: if you want to buy some WMATIC with let's say 20 USDT, "Use default" will set the approval amout at _20 + slippage_.
+* Market order: if you want to buy some WMATIC with let's say 20 USDT, "Use default" will set the approval amount at _20 + slippage_.
 For a 2% slippage, the amount to approve would be 20.4 USDT.

 * Limit order: if you want to buy some WMATIC for 20 USDT of worth with a limit order (ex: Good til time), "Use default" will set the approval amout at _40 (20 * 2)_.
     * If you have multiple open limit orders for the same token, the approvals then need to compound.